nextstrain/sacra/README.md

 * Allowing the user to determine if they want to upload to the fauna database or to have files made locally
 * Outputting either FASTAs or JSONs
 * Accessing data stored in the fauna database and downloading it to the same type of files

+## Requirements
+Python 2.7

+## Acceptable file types
+Sequence data:
+* .fasta
+Titer data:

+Virus data:

+## How to run

+With a file named `gisaid_test.fasta` in the `data/` directory, a test run of sacra can be done by running:
+`python src/run.py --infile gisaid_test.fasta --source GISAID --test` This will write a JSON to the `output` directory.